MohitLamba94/L3Fnet/README.md

 # Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging

-> The project is the official implementation of our *IEEE TIP Journal, "Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging"*<br>  **&mdash; Mohit Lamba, Kranthi Kumar Rachavarapu, Kaushik Mitra**
+> The project is the official implementation of our *[IEEE TIP Journal](https://ieeexplore.ieee.org/Xplore/home.jsp), "Harnessing Multi-View Perspective of Light Fields for Low-Light Imaging"*<br>  **&mdash; Mohit Lamba, Kranthi Kumar Rachavarapu, Kaushik Mitra**

 ***A single PDF of the paper and the supplementary is available at [arXiv.org](https://arxiv.org/abs/2003.02438).***

 Light Field (LF) offers unique advantages such as post-capture refocusing and depth estimation, but low-light conditions, especially during night, severely limit these capabilities.
 We, therefore, propose a deep neural network architecture for ***Low-Light Light Field (L3F)*** restoration, which we call `L3Fnet`.
 The proposed L3Fnet not only performs the necessary visual enhancement of each LF view but also preserves the epipolar geometry across views.
 To facilitate learning-based solution for low-light LF imaging, we also collected a comprehensive LF dataset called `L3F-dataset`.
-Both our code and the L3F dataset are now publicly available and can be downloaded from Google Drive.
+Our code and the L3F dataset are now publicly available for [download](https://drive.google.com/drive/folders/1Yq4m9t1WwlvxeBOvK35PtMmqZnjy_MEQ?usp=sharing).

 <details>
   <summary>Click to read full <i>Abstract</i> !</summary>